T-duality and hints of generalized geometry in string $\alpha'$ corrections: Introduction

 In addition to S-duality, we can consider the constraints on the effective action imposed by T-duality invariance.
 At a superficial level, T-duality interchanges `momentum' with `winding' modes, which corresponds, in an effective supergravity point of view, to the interchange of $g_{\mu9}\leftrightarrow b_{\mu9}$.
 While T-duality maps between type IIA and type IIB theories, this distinction is unimportant when restricted to the NSNS sector.
 Of course, T-duality investigations of the effective supergravity action are generally restricted to the tree-level couplings, as both Kaluza-Klein and string winding modes will be important at the loop level and will lead to additional complications when transforming the one-loop couplings.
 Since tree-level NSNS couplings do not distinguish between type IIA and type IIB theory, T-duality invariance in this sector is universal in the type II string.

-The $\mathcal O(\alpha')$ corrections to the T-duality transformation rules were investigated in \cite{Bergshoeff:1995cg,Kaloper:1997ux}, and a two-parameter family of T-duality invariant completions of $\alpha'R^2$ was constructed in \cite{Marques:2015vua}.
+The $\mathcal O(\alpha')$ corrections to the T-duality transformation rules were investigated in \cite{Bergshoeff:1995cg,Kaloper:1997ux}, and a two-parameter family of T-duality invariant completions of $\alpha'R^2$ was constructed in \cite{Marques:2015vua,Baron:2017dvb}.
 An appropriate choice of parameters then interpolates between corrections to the bosonic string and to the heterotic string.
 T-duality invariance of $\mathcal O(\alpha')$ corrected black holes as well as the action have been investigated in \cite{Cano:2018qev,Edelstein:2018ewc,Cano:2018brq,Edelstein:2019wzg,Elgood:2020xwu,Ortin:2020xdm}.
 T-duality of the $\mathcal O(\alpha'^3)$ corrections to type~II theory was explored in \cite{Garousi:2012yr,Garousi:2012jp,Garousi:2013zca,Liu:2013dna,Liu:2019ses}, and has been used to put constraints on additional couplings with the $H$-field.

-While \cite{Marques:2015vua} presents a two-parameter family of T-duality invariant $\mathcal O(\alpha')$ actions, there is a unique combination (up to an overall coefficient) with a closed $H$-field.
-Thus T-duality invariance completely determines the completion of the $\alpha'R^2$ coupling in the bosonic string.
-It was further shown in \cite{Garousi:2019wgz,Garousi:2019mca} that this extends to the uniqueness of $\alpha'^2R^3$ couplings as well.
+While \cite{Marques:2015vua,Baron:2017dvb} presents a two-parameter family of T-duality invariant $\mathcal O(\alpha')$ actions, only specific choices of the parameters correspond to the heterotic and bosonic strings.
+Thus T-duality invariance uniquely determines the completion of the $\alpha'R^2$ coupling in the respective string theories.
+It was further shown in \cite{Garousi:2019wgz,Garousi:2019mca} that this extends to the uniqueness of $\alpha'^2R^3$ couplings in the bosonic string.
 Recently this has been extended to the type~II context where once again T-duality invariance on a circle fixes the entire sector of eight-derivative NSNS couplings up to an overall coefficient \cite{Garousi:2020gio,Garousi:2020lof}.